Kury25/moodle-assignfeedback_editpdfplus/README.md

 You can test-drive this plugin using the provided annotation tools that come pre-installed, or create your own annotation tool sets (palettes).

-Teachers can to build their annotation palettes.
+Teachers can build their annotation palettes.

 See this <a href="https://gitlabriset.unil.ch/Marion.Chardon/editpdfplus/wikis/configuration">wiki page</a> for more details about creating new tool palettes.